kamil-kaczmarek/ray-tune-micro-tutorial/environment_setup.md

 ----

-# (optional, recommended) Test an environment
+# Test an environment
 Here, you check if Ray is installed correctly.
+This is optional but recommended.

 ## Step 1: Start Python in the interactive mode
 In your terminal run: